 As our kids have gotten older, we have continued to prioritize spending time with them.
 I try to have breakfast with my family as often as possible, and we rarely miss a dinner together.
 In general, we encourage involvement with extracurricular activities, but only to a point, so that we can spend time together.
 We budget money every year to take a family vacation.
 We also have made an effort to have monthly one-on-one dates with each of our kids, doing something that they enjoy.
 Finally, we have made a point to have occasional “family game nights,” “family movie nights,” “family reading nights,” and “family art nights” as a way to connect in a specific activity.

 Parents who have a close relationship with each other also generally are better able to help nurture their kids.
 For example, they role model for their kids how to have an effective close relationship.
 Perhaps this helps to account for why children tend to have better outcomes when their parents are happily married.
 Even for those parents who split, however, being able to have a working relationship with a co-parent is correlated with kids’ outcomes.
 To paraphrase an often quoted sentiment, “if you want to love your child, love your partner first.”
 My wife and I take this advice seriously in many ways.
 For instance, we try to spend at least 15 minutes in deep communication every day, and go on a date night at least once per month.
-Part of this time is the essential communication that allow partners to be “on the same page” with their parenting strategies.
+Part of this time is the essential communication that allow us to be “on the same page” with our parenting strategies.